Artificial Grass - Our Favourite UK Products

 If we’re being super-critical we do feel that the product could be a little bouncier underfoot but at this price you can’t have it all.

-- Pile height of 30mm helps the lawn look thick, natural and bouncy
+- Pile height of 30mm that helps your lawn look thick, natural and bouncy

 - Water resistant and includes drainage holes to prevent swamping during heavy rainfall